tsifuentes/english/README.md

 All following practices helped me to enhance my spoken, written, read, listened english.
 It is not a method, or the best ones for everybody but they worked for me as habits until now!

 Don't be shy!
-Native or English speaker will realize when you are beginning so they are tolerant.
-Find many ways to say: "Could you repeat please?" :)
+Native or English speakers will realize when you are a beginner so they are tolerant.
+Find many ways to say: "Could you repeat please?" :D

+Relax and enjoy learning a new Language! once you get it, you will want to learn a one more, French, Portuguese, Chinese, so on... ;D

 Practices
 - Read an article aloud: no matters if you do not understand all words, you will identify them progressively